ErpNetDocs/tech/advanced/calculated-attributes/examples/total-quantity-and-scrap-in-recipe-ingredients.md

 items: CalculatedAttributeExamples
 ---

-# Total Quantity And Scrap Quantity In Recipe Ingredients
+# Total quantity and scrap quantity in recipe ingredients

 If the user wants to see what is the total Quantity of the material in a Recipe which would include the Used Quantity and the Scrap Rate, he would add the following Calculated Attribute: